-- 1. Go over the instructions with the participants. - Post the "Elements of the UN Human Rights System" cards (in the Materials section on p.
-5-69 (Part.
-Man., p.
-5-51) on a wall or a flat surface with enough space to assemble a diagram similar to the one on "The Main UN Human Rights Mechanisms and Bodies" (in the Materials section on p.
-5-73 Part.
-Man., p.
-5-55). - 3.
-Divide the participants into groups of 3 or 4 and randomly distribute all the cards containing the "Description of the Key Elements of the UN Human Rights System" in the Materials section on p.
-5-70, (Part.
-Man., p.
-5-52).
+- 1. Go over the instructions with the participants. - Post the "Elements of the UN Human Rights System" cards (in the Materials section on page 5-69 (Part.
+Man. p.
+5-53) on a wall or a flat surface with enough space to assemble a diagram similar to the one on "The Main UN Human Rights Mechanisms and Bodies" (in the Materials section on page 5-73 (Part.
+Man. p.
+5-57)). - 3.
+Divide the participants into groups of 3 or 4 and randomly distribute all the cards containing the "Description of the Key Elements of the UN Human Rights System" in the Materials section on page 5-70 (Part.
+Man. p.
+5-54).
 Ask participants to reflect on the roles and responsibilities of the mechanisms and bodies they received and to place them under the appropriate element in the diagram on the wall.

 - 1. Once all the cards are posted on the wall, ask participants if they agree with the diagram.
-Modify the diagram as necessary. - Compare the group's diagram to the one provided in the Materials section on p.
-5-73, Part.
-Man., p.
-5-55 ("The Main UN Human Rights Mechanisms and Bodies").
+Modify the diagram as necessary. - Compare the group's diagram to the one provided in the Materials section "The Main UN Human Rights Mechanisms and Bodies" on page 5-73 (Part.
+Man. p.
+5-57).
 Make changes to the group's diagram if necessary, explaining the reasons for moving the cards. - 3.
-Using the information on the "Description of the Elements of the UN Human Rights System" (in the Materials section on p.
-5-70 Part.
-Man., p.
+Using the information provided in the Materials section "Description of the Key Elements of the UN Human Rights System" on page 5-70 (Part.
+Man. p.
 5-52), explain the composition, areas of intervention, recommendations made and the normative content of each mechanism or body.
 Draw on participants' knowledge and experience and add this information to the group diagram. - 4.
 Lead a large group discussion using the questions provided.